At a glance

 Assessing the development

 The long-term development of rail freight transport was positive.
-Between 1999 and 2019, it increased considerably.
+Between 1999 and 2019, it increased, but slightly decreased in 2020.
 In inland waterways transport, the trend has been clearly negative.
-Between 1999 and 2019, its freight transport market share fell almost continuously.
+Between 1999 and 2020, its freight transport market share fell almost continuously.
 Overall, the share of freight transport by rail and inland waterways in total freight transport volume has declined slightly due to the strong growth of road freight transport.

 Measures taken by the Federal Government could not prevent the ever-increasing dominance of road based freight transport.
 Clearly, more efforts must be made.
 It must be also taken into consideration that from an environmental perspective, goods traffic as such should be reduced.
 At present, however, an ongoing increase is to be expected.

-The figures on which this indicator is based are published annually by the Federal Ministry for Transport and Infrastructure in its series ‘Verkehr in Zahlen’ (BMVI 2020, in German only).
-They are largely based on data that have been published by the Federal Statistical Office of Germany in its paper ‘Verkehr im Überblick’ (Destatis 2020, in German only).
+The figures on which this indicator is based are published annually by the Federal Ministry for Digital and Transport in its series ‘Verkehr in Zahlen’ (BMDV 2022, in German only).
+They are largely based on data that have been published by the Federal Statistical Office of Germany in its publication ‘Verkehr aktuell’ (Destatis 2022, in German only).
 Descriptions on the methods used are found in the quality reports of the Federal Statistical Office of Germany (Destatis n.d., in German only).
 Figures on road freight transport are based on data collected by the Federal Motor Transport Authority.